Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Service Provisioning for Maritime Applications

+The demand for maritime communications emerged in the early 20th century.
+Due to several maritime accidents, such as the sinking of the Titanic in 1912, the maritime community was awakened to the need for maritime communications in the event of search and rescue and to ensure the safety of ships and lives on the sea.
+In 1914, the International Convention on the Safety of Life at Sea (SOLAS) was developed.
+It mandates that ships sailing at sea must have battery-powered transceivers for transmitting and receiving radio alarm signals \cite{p5302}.
+After that, maritime communications played an important role in distress communication and rescue.
+In this case, low-speed maritime communication services were enough to meet the demand for emergency rescue.

+The number of maritime activities has increased dramatically since the beginning of the 21st century, owing to the development of the world's economies and the prosperity of the modern shipping industry.
+Maritime activities, such as marine tourism, offshore aquaculture and oceanic mineral exploration, have generated huge demand for high-speed and ultra-reliable maritime communication services.
+For example, the annual throughput of communication services provided by maritime satellites was less than 5 Gbps in 2005, while this number increased to approximately 66 Gbps in 2016 \cite{p1308}.

-Taking a bird's-eye view of the sea, one will find various kinds of marine users requiring communication services, as depicted in Figure 9.
-For all sailing vessels, navigational and operational communication services are required for safe navigation.
+If one takes a bird's-eye view over the ocean, one will find various types of marine users requiring communication services.
+For sailing vessels, navigational and operational communication services are required for safe navigation.
 For passengers, crew, fishermen and offshore workers, web browsing and multi-media downloading services are needed for their entertainment.
 The beacons are deployed to collect and upload meteorological and hydrological information, and platforms for oil exploitation require real-time operational data services.
-Particularly, when a marine accident happens, real-time video communications will be of great help for the wreckers to carry out rescue.
+In particular, when a marine accident happens, real-time video communications will be of great help for rescue.

+In industrial applications, marine informatization management requires wireless data services, such as video surveillance, video conferencing, and navigational data services.
+Other marine industries, such as marine fisheries and offshore oil exploration, also have a large amount of data for uploading.
+For marine tourism applications, multimedia services are needed to satisfy the passengers and the crew, and internet services are required to keep them connected at any time.
+For all of the applications described above, low-cost high-speed maritime communications are beneficial \cite{p1802}--\cite{p1803}.

+On the other hand, for maritime rescue, real-time and high-reliability maritime communication services are required to enable coordination between ships and between ship and shore.
+In addition to text and voice, real-time video communications will be very helpful for conducting rescue operations in a more accurate manner.
+Real-time and high-reliability services are also required for maritime military applications, e.g., for communication and coordination between warships and between fleets and land.
+A higher level of security is also required in these applications to prevent the data transmission from being intercepted by eavesdroppers \cite{p1804}.